niklashultstrom/Sites/README.md

 # The Web List
-A collection of interesting sites and its producers curated by Niklas Hultström
+A collection of sites and its producers curated by Niklas Hultström

 ## Publishers